gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 "Inadvisable,"
 Dockety said.
-"We do not know what is down there."
+"We do not know… what is down there."

-"Well we know for sure there's nothing up ahead.
+"Well we know for sure what's up ahead.
 We barely got away from that tentacle the first time, and even if that stupid thing behind us doesn't take over your brain, you're going to run out of power before we get there."